alxfed/alxfed.github.io/index.md

 <br><br>
 ![least_squares](/images/Least_Squares3.png)
 <br>
 <small>This is an illustration of the "Least Squares" method.
 These are the "squares" that you've been hearing about all along.
-Johann Carl Friedrich Gauss proved that it’s enough for most of the things we observe on Earth and in Universe.</small>
+Johann Carl Friedrich Gauss proved that it’s enough for most of the things we observe on Earth and in Universe.
+Read more about this picture here: [least squares illustration](https://github.com/alxfed/least-squares-illustration/blob/master/least-squares.md)</small>
 <br><br>